Cj-bc/laun.sh/README.md

 # when you push 'A', 'base1.wav' will start being played
 # when you push 'A' again, 'base1.wav' will stop being played
 ```

+# words

+*
+*launchpad*: a wonderful music instrument.
+Let's google if you don't know!!
+*clip*: the music file which will be assinged to keys.
+Those files puts in 'src/'
+*attribute(attr)*: type of action that will be occured when the key is pushed